 The protest movement catalyzed by the 2009 election led Khamenei to become increasingly reliant on the IRGC as the guarantor of his political survival.
 In addition to expanding the IRGC’s influence within MOI, Khamenei upgraded the IRGC’s intelligence units in the aftermath of the 2009 election from a “directorate” to an “organization,” giving the IRGC itself more power in Iran’s intelligence community.
 The 1983 Law on Intelligence which created the MOI had specifically forbade the IRGC from running an intelligence “organization.”
 Ayatollah Khomeini and his backers at the time, including Khamenei, believed strongly that the elected government should have the dominant role in the intelligence arena, and that military outfits such as the IRGC should only have intelligence capabilities in line with military exigencies.

 Underscoring the significance of the IRGC’s upgrade, Khamenei moved to appoint one of his closest confidantes, Hossein Taeb, to head the IRGC’s intelligence organization in 2009.
 Taeb remains in that role to this day.
-A staunch regime loyalist, Taeb had been a student of Khamenei during Iran’s early revolutionary period.
+A staunch regime loyalist, Taeb had been a student of Khamenei during Iran’s early revolutionary period and they share a hardline, hawkish ideological outlook.
 During his career, which included stints as deputy commander of MOI counterintelligence and commander of the basij, Taeb “developed a reputation as one of the regime's most violent interrogators of counterrevolutionary and "seditionist" elements.”
+Shortly before his appointment as head of the IRGC-IO, Taeb played a central role as basij commander in the suppression of the 2009 Green Movement protests, enhancing Khamenei’s trust in Taeb.
 With his personal enforcer in place, Khamenei has endorsed granting the IRGC expansive surveillance powers.
 With Khamenei’s backing, the ascendant IRGC has seen bigger budgets and expanding jurisdictions.

-The IRGC’s takeover of Iran’s economy, military, and intelligence sectors has engendered backlash.
-President Hassan Rouhani was elected twice on a platform that prioritized boosting civilian enterprises and reining in the IRGC’s pervasiveness.
-Rouhani has sought to restore civilian control over the MOI and curtail the IRGC’s increasing dominance over Iranian intelligence, but has had to tread lightly so as not to provoke reprisals from Khamenei, going so far as to back bigger budgets for the IRGC.
+The IRGC’s takeover of Iran’s economy, military, and intelligence sectors engendered a backlash, however.
+President Hassan Rouhani was elected in 2013 and again in 2017 on a platform that prioritized boosting civilian enterprises, cultivating economic engagement with the West, and reining in the IRGC’s pervasiveness.
+Rouhani sought to restore civilian control over the MOI and curtail the IRGC’s increasing dominance over Iranian intelligence, but had to tread lightly so as not to provoke reprisals from Khamenei, going so far as to back bigger budgets for the IRGC.

-Since Rouhani’s initial election victory in 2013, the IRGC intelligence office has intensified its repression of domestic critics and activists.
+From the outset following Rouhani’s initial election victory in 2013, the IRGC intelligence office intensified its repression of domestic critics and activists.
 Following Rouhani’s reelection in 2017, the deputy speaker of Iran’s parliament, Ali Motahari, criticized Rouhani’s intelligence minister, Mahmoud Alavi, for failing to be an effective bulwark against the IRGC’s intelligence office.
 “Expansion of the range of activities of the intelligence units of the IRGC is not acceptable.
 Interference of the intelligence organs in each other’s domains is not sustainable,” said Motahari in a rebuke of the IRGC.
 Alavi’s response was telling: “If the supreme leader orders us to give away all of our authority to another entity, we bow and obey.”
-This exchange highlights the fecklessness of Rouhani and his allies’ efforts to stand up to the IRGC’s excesses.
-As a result, the IRGC’s intelligence organization has gained the upper hand in the power struggle, and its ascendance appears guaranteed for the near future, particularly as Rouhani has moved to make accommodations with the IRGC as an antidote to the revived protest movement that has taken root in Iran since late December 2017.
+This exchange highlighted the fecklessness of Rouhani and his allies’ efforts to stand up to the IRGC’s excesses.
+As a result, the IRGC’s intelligence organization gained the upper hand in the power struggle, particularly as Rouhani was moved to make accommodations with the IRGC as an antidote to the revived protest movement that has taken root in Iran since late December 2017.